canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   example2: ie. Riot
-  "add-confidentiality-button": Add loss of confidentiality "add-another-confidentiality-button": Add another loss of confidentiality
+  "add-confidentiality-button": Add loss of confidentiality "add-another-confidentiality-button": Add another loss of confidentiality "previous": Previous loss of confidentiality
+  "next": Next loss of confidentiality
 integrity:
   title: Loss of Integrity
   intro: To ensure the integrity of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.